Biden Casts His Ballot in Delaware: ‘This Is Just Sweet’

 Biden on July 21 ended his reelection bid via a signed letter posted on social media platform X, stating that it was “in the best interest” of his party and the country.

-It was the first time a sitting president had withdrawn from a presidential race since Lyndon B. Johnson did so in 1968.
+It was the first time that a sitting president had withdrawn from a presidential race since Lyndon B. Johnson did so in 1968.

-Just a few weeks after Biden’s withdrawal from the race, Vice President Kamala Harris secured the Democratic nomination in a virtual roll of delegates, which concluded on Aug.
+Just a few weeks after Biden’s withdrawal from the race, Vice President Kamala Harris secured the Democratic nomination in a virtual roll call of delegates, which concluded on Aug.
 5.

 The 81-year-old president had previously said he had no intention of leaving the race and assured the public for weeks that he would remain the Democratic nominee following his June 27 debate with former President Donald Trump.
 However, he later reversed his position after significant pressure from some donors and elected Democrats who had come to believe that he would not win reelection.

-Former House Speaker Nancy Pelosi (D-Calif.), in an interview with the Guardian in mid-October, said that she had not spoken with Biden since he dropped out of the race.
+Former House Speaker Nancy Pelosi (D-Calif.), in an interview with The Guardian in mid-October, said that she had not spoken with Biden since he dropped out of the race.

 “I have the greatest respect for him.
 I think he’s one of the great consequential presidents of our country,” Pelosi said.